flyingmachine/brave-clojure-web/content/10-writing-macros.md

 Not a *huge* difference, but it expresses our intention more succinctly.
-It's like asking someone to give you the bottle opener instead of saying "please give me the manual device for removing the temporary sealant from a glass liquid container."
+It's like asking someone to give you the bottle opener instead of saying "please give me the manual device for removing the temporary sealant from a glass container of liquid."
 Here's the
 implementation:

 ```clojure